Chapter 14. Installing kdump

 kdump service is installed and activated by default on the new Red Hat Enterprise Linux installations.
-The following sections brings information about
+Learn about

 kdump and how to install

-kdump when it is not enabled by default in some cases.
+kdump when it is not enabled by default.

-kdump is a service providing a crash dumping mechanism.
-The service enables you to save the contents of the system’s memory for later analysis.
+kdump is a service which provides a crash dumping mechanism.
+The service enables you to save the contents of the system memory for analysis.

 kdump uses the

-kexec system call to boot into the second kernel (a capture kernel) without rebooting; and then captures the contents of the crashed kernel’s memory (a crash dump or a vmcore) and saves it.
+kexec system call to boot into the second kernel (a capture kernel) without rebooting; and then captures the contents of the crashed kernel’s memory (a crash dump or a vmcore) and saves it into a file.
 The second kernel resides in a reserved part of the system memory.

 A kernel crash dump can be the only information available in the event of a system failure (a critical bug).
-Therefore, ensuring that
+Therefore, operational

-kdump is operational is important in mission-critical environments.
+kdump is important in mission-critical environments.
 Red Hat advise that system administrators regularly update and test

 kexec-tools in your normal kernel update cycle.
 This is especially important when new kernel features are implemented.